-2011 was my year of “settling down” in San Francisco.
-After 2 years around the world paid for with consulting gigs in Chicago and Milwaukee from 2008 to 2010, I was set to really get into making a home in my new home town in 2011.
+After 2 years around the world paid for with consulting gigs in the Midwest from 2008 to 2010, I was set to really get into making San Francisco new home town in 2011.
 This meant putting a Big Trip on future’s horizon, keeping it just near enough off to know it would happen and just far enough keep me focused on the present.
 This also meant keeping my travel mojo alive in this city while making a home and staying put for the first time in three years.

 Easy to do.

 San Francisco is 49 square miles of adventure and sights – ripe for keeping my travel mojo alive.
 I created the Treasure Map Project to find unusual destinations within the city and make day trips out of them.
 I also got a great writing gig with SFTravel.com and now do monthly assignments on San Francisco activities.